lhxcy/learngit/readme.txt

 Git has a mutable indes called stage. git tracks changes of files.
 Create a new branch is quick.
-Create a new branch is quick $ simple.
+Create a new branch is quick and simple.
 Do some things add merge.
 bug branch test.
 new